-Marissa Soroudi is a contemporary artist who lives and works in New York.
+Marissa Soroudi is a Persian/American contemporary artist who lives and works in New York City.

 Her work reflects the convergence of her interests in female subjectivity, primal energy and the human connection to nature, our deeper selves, and each other.

-Soroudi’s process in creating a series of works consisted of an immersive engagement and interaction with different societies, a conscious exercise designed to deconstruct her own personal history.
+Soroudi’s process in creating a series of works consisted of an immersive engagement and interaction with different societies, a conscious exercise designed to deconstruct her own personal and cultural history.

 She attempts to lessen the gap between her ego and the collective consciousness.
 Soroudi believes that testing her own boundaries and having a close connection with herself are both integral to her process.